ssg/SimpleBase/README.md

 Features
 --------
- - Base32: RFC 4648, Crockford, z-base-32, Geohash and Extended Hex
+ - Base32: RFC 4648, Crockford, z-base-32, Geohash, FileCoin and Extended Hex
    (BASE32-HEX) flavors with Crockford character substitution, or any other custom flavors.
  - Base58: Bitcoin, Ripple, Flickr and custom flavors.